curtispolic/superautodungeon/README.md

 - Base UI for gameplay
 - 2 hero classes with no features
 - Shop (this task was herculean)
+- Levels, rooms, filled combats
+- Combat steps for backline units

 To Do in Rough Order:
-- Add levels
-- Add map and map movement
 - Refine main menu graphics
 - Add settings menu
 - Add multiple enemy types
 - Expand To Do list

 Known Bugs:
-- Multiple wizards can cause a crash where they target outside the correct indexes
+- None

 Notes: